chi-feng/python-osx-getting-started/README.md

    - Pros: "everything and the kitchen sink."
 Cross-platform (Windows, Linux, MacOS)
    - Cons: installation is bloated and promotes lazy dependency/package management.

 1. Alternatively, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda is a small, bootstrap version of Anaconda that includes only `conda`, Python, and the packages they depend on.
-Unlike `pip` which only installs Python packages published on PyPI, `conda` can install packages _outside_ of the Python ecosystem, such as R and CUDA.
-However, `conda` is more complicated than `pip` especially if you are unfamiliar with working with virtual environemnts.
+Unlike `pip` which only installs Python packages to the current python environment, `conda` can create and manage environments as well as install non-python packages such as CUDA and R. The learning curve to get started is slightly steeper, but it's definitely a more powerful tool and the package repository (conda-forge) has more "optimally" built packages for scientific computing.
+For example, `numpy` is built against Intel MKL instead of OpenBLAS.

 ## Choosing an IDE